Learning Sciences & Human Development

 Professor Penuel is the author of over 60 refereed journal articles and conference papers.
 He recently edited two National Society for the Study of Education Yearbooks: Learning Research as a Human Science (2010; with Kevin O’Connor) and Design-Based Implementation Research (2013; with Barry Fishman, Anna-Ruth Allen, Nora Sabelli, & Britte Cheng).

 Professor Penuel serves on the editorial board for Teachers College Record, American Journal of Evaluation, and Cognition and Instruction.
-He is co-chair (with Susan Jurow and Kevin O’Connor) of the 11th International Conference of the Learning Sciences, which will be hosted at CU-Boulder in June 2014.
+He served as co-chair (with Susan Jurow and Kevin O’Connor) of the 11th International Conference of the Learning Sciences, which was hosted at CU-Boulder in June 2014.

-1992 EdM, Human Development and Psychology, Graduate School of Education, Harvard
+EdM Human Development and Psychology, Harvard Graduate School of Education, 1992